 High-speed rail from Shanghai to Hangzhou

-After a quick security scan, I spotted our train number and corresponding boarding area on a huge digital screen.
+After a quick security scan at Shanghai Hongqiao Railway Station, I spotted our train number and corresponding boarding area on a huge digital screen.
 The massive waiting room buzzed with energy as natural light and high ceilings provided a welcome sense of space.
 Sidetracked by shops and snack stalls lining the perimeter, we forgot to use the VIP lounge (available in some stations) included with our business-class tickets.
 As queues started to form, a kind man noticed our tickets and pointed to the other side of the waiting room.
 Each train boards through two gates, labelled “A” and “B,” which are located on opposite sides of the room.
 Train car number determines which one to queue at, and I had overlooked this detail.

 Once on board, I realised that the concierge team at the Hotel had booked us the best seats on the train—first row sight-seeing seats.
 Sight-seeing seats are located in the first two rows of business class behind each of the train’s two driving coaches, and the windows here are the largest of any coach.
 The first row also has space at the train’s bulkhead for luggage, which meant that we didn’t have to place anything in the storage compartments between the coaches.